sandhyapal2113-cpu/velvet-crown-hotel/README.md

 # velvet-crown-hotel
-Velvet Crown Hotel is a responsive hotel website created using HTML and CSS.
-Currently I am a second-year student and this is one of my first complete web development projects.
-The layout and design were inspired by reference websites for learning purposes while all coding, styling, responsiveness, and implementation were written and developed by me.
-I am currently learning JavaScript and continuously improving my web development skills.
+Velvet Crown Hotel is a responsive hotel website built using HTML and CSS.
+I am currently a second-year IT student and this is one of my first complete frontend web development projects.
+The layout and design were inspired by reference websites for learning purposes, while all coding, styling, responsiveness, and implementation were written by me.
+I am currently learning JavaScript and continuously improving my frontend development skills by building practical projects.

 # features
 Responsive Design,Navigation Menu,Hero Section,,Hotel Information Section,Room Gallery,Food and Drink Section,Contact Form,About Section,Smooth Scrolling Navigation